GCristianA/BugReports/README.md

 5.Enter the insured person data.

-6. Reach the FATCA/DAC/CRS introduction step and give an affirmative answer for the tax residence to a different country than Romania.
+6.Reach the FATCA/DAC/CRS introduction step and give an affirmative answer for the tax residence to a different country than Romania.

 7.Introduce the first citizenship(the second one is not mandatory and you are not prompted to enter this one too)